superzrb126/learning/Home.md

 Vagrant Usage
 -------------
+Assuming you are in a directory with the docker sources. (e.g. by git clone this repo).

 1. Install Vagrant from http://vagrantup.com
 2. Run `vagrant up`.
 This will take a few minutes as it does the following: